nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221006020303/README.md

   - one instance of what i was calling a "concept"
 - most note taking software does not automatically insert backlinks but will show them in a UI somewhere
   - but i want this to work anywhere - keep backlinks, but the text could literally say `BACKLINK` or something
+- don't need working notes if able to pay attention and focus on computer, can jump to notes
+  - can jot down notes in proper places in this system

 ` zet/20221006020303/README.md `